Heather McDonald: Career

 In the late 1990s, McDonald began writing with Keenen Ivory Wayans.
 In 2001 and 2002, she was a writer and performer for MTV's Lyricist Lounge.
 She made an appearance on Frasier as one of Frasier's many blind dates.

 McDonald first gained popularity through her stand-up comedy shows in Los Angeles.
 She also began writing and performing for the Wayans Brothers in several of their films.
 She was a writer and roundtable regular on Chelsea Lately since its premiere in 2007.

 In June 2010, McDonald published her first book, a memoir entitled You'll Never Blue Ball in This Town Again: One Woman's Painfully Funny Quest to Give It Up, which made The New York Times Best-Seller List.
 The memoir covers her college and sorority experience while attending the University of Southern California.
 McDonald published a second memoir in 2013, entitled My Inappropriate Life (Some Stories Not Suitable for Nuns, Children, or Mature Adults).

 McDonald's standup special entitled Heather McDonald: I Don't Mean To Brag was recorded in 2014 and released on Netflix in September 2015.
 She also has a podcast called "Juicy Scoop with Heather McDonald," which began airing in June 2015.

 McDonald has a repertoire of women characters of whom she does impressions in her standup routines.

-On February 5, 2022, McDonald collapsed on stage during a live performance in Tempe, Arizona.
+On February 5, 2022 in Tempe, Arizona, McDonald collapsed on stage during a live performance.
+She later stated that she had been feeling unwell and dizzy prior to her set.
 She was taken to a hospital and treated for a fractured skull.
+Footage of her collapse was included in the film Died Suddenly.

 Personal life

 McDonald is married to Peter Dobias, with whom she has three children.
 They reside in Los Angeles.

-McDonald attended college at the University of Southern California where she was a member of the Gamma Phi Beta sorority.
-While in college, she performed in local stage plays, including the critically acclaimed "Legend of Horseface".